 Walk around Havana Vieja

-Going for a walk in Havana Vieja (which is a UNESCO World Heritage Site) most definitely is one of the unmissable things to do in Havana.
+Going for a walk in Old Havana (which is a UNESCO World Heritage Site) most definitely is one of the unmissable things to do in Havana.
 This is a great way to discover the city and see most of its attractions.

-A guided tour of Havana Vieja may well be what to do in Havana if you are pressed for time and yet don’t want to miss out on the most important attractions.
+A guided tour may be a good idea if you are pressed for time and yet don’t want to miss out on the most important attractions.
 There even are free walking tours.

-Calle Mercaderes has been beautifully restored to its original 18th century splendor, and walking along it is one of the nicest things to do in Havana.
-Calle Mercaderes is packed with small museums (most of them, such as the Museo de Bomberos dedicated to firefighters, or the Museo del Tabaco, are free), shops and restaurants, but visitors can also pop in to get to know one of the many social projects that have their headquarters here.
+Calle Mercaderes has been beautifully restored to its original 18th century splendor, and it is packed with small museums (most of them, such as the Museo de Bomberos dedicated to firefighters, or the Museo del Tabaco, are free), shops and restaurants, but you can also pop in to get to know one of the many social projects that have their headquarters here.

 Buy a book or two in Plaza de Armas